Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-## Aggregate datatypes {#sec:reference:aggregates}
+## Aggregate Data Types {#sec:reference:aggregates}
-All datatypes we have dealt with so far have been so-called
+All data types we have dealt with so far have been so-called
-*primitive datatypes*: the atoms from which other, more complex types can be
+*primitive data types*: the atoms from which other, more complex types can be
 built.
-Walrus has 3 methods of building more complex *aggregate datatypes* from
+Walrus has 3 methods of building more complex *aggregate data types* from
-combinations of primitive datatypes and other aggregate datatypes: *tuples*,
+combinations of primitive data types and other aggregate data types: *tuples*,
 *structs* and *enums*.

 ### Tuples {#sec:reference:tuples}